 Microabrasion For Removing Spots and Other Teeth Stains

 Microabrasion is a quick and painless solution for removing white, yellow and brown spots, stains, and discolorations on your teeth.
 This dental stain removal procedure uses hydrochloric acid and pumice to take off very thin layers of tooth enamel to remove teeth stains.
 It is a safe procedure that won’t harm your teeth because it removes only micro layers.
-If you have this tooth stain removal procedure done in our DFW dental office by our highly-skilled cosmetic dentist Dr. Debra Seznik, you can rest assured that she will preserve as much of your tooth enamel as possible, while going only as deep as necessary to get the best possible results.
+If you have this tooth stain removal procedure done in our DFW dental office by our highly-skilled cosmetic dentists, you can rest assured that they will preserve as much of your tooth enamel as possible, while going only as deep as necessary to get the best possible results.
 Depending on how deep the stain or spot goes, removing the tooth stain may take one to two treatments.

 Although some difference is immediately noticeable, full results following a dental microabrasion treatment for stained teeth don’t become visible until one to two days afterwards, as the hydrochloric acid continues to whiten the stains for a few days following treatment.